 Periods of low volatility usually intermingle with periods of high volatility, when the market is unstable, thus creating numerous trading opportunities.
 Knowing when the period of low volatility (and therefore limited trading options) is about to end is a strategic advantage traders can be expected to use.

-The longer the ATR period the more accurate the indicator will become, compromising a portion of trading signals instead.
+The longer the ATR period the more accurate it becomes, compromising a portion of trading signals instead.
 And vice versa, by shortening the number of periods it is possible to receive more signals but chances are some of them will be false or at least not as accurate as desired.

 An important notice.
 ATR uses absolute values instead of a percentage change.
-Indicators of different companies and even the same company on different timeframes cannot be adequately compared with each other.
+Values for different companies and even the same company on different timeframes cannot be adequately compared with each other.

 Average True Range is not an indicator that will demonstrate the future trend direction or provide complete information on how the price chart is expected to behave.
 Nevertheless, ATR is an indicator that is unique in its own way as it helps to track down volatility of the price action.
-Combined with trend-following and momentum-type technical analysis tools ATR can be a decent instrument with good potential.Practice for free
+Combined with trend-following and momentum-type technical analysis tools ATR can be a decent instrument with good potential.Trade now

 GENERAL RISK WARNING